emarsden/pg-el/doc/src/about.md

   machinery does not work.

-- Untested but likely to work: Amazon RDS, Google Cloud SQL, Azure Database for PostgreSQL, Amazon Auroa, Materialize.
+- Untested but likely to work: Amazon RDS, Google Cloud SQL, Azure Database for PostgreSQL, Amazon Auroa.
 You may however encounter difficulties with TLS connections, as noted above.

 The generic function `pg-do-variant-specific-setup` allows you to specify setup operations to run for a particular semi-compatible PostgreSQL variant.
 You can specialize it on the symbol name of the